-SUCCESS AND STUDY TIPS:
+SUCCESS AND STUDY TIPS

-All students are encouraged to ask questions during and after class, and engage in discussions during class.
+To ensure success of this course, all students are encouraged to read the course materials provided on CANVAS before class, attend the lectures, ask questions during and after class, and engage in discussions during class.
 An important aspect of this is reading the papers for discussion so that participation is possible.
+Contact the instructor when having doubt on the materials and topics for each week.